Steel material properties

 Cold formed steels

-There is a wide range of steel grades for strip steels suitable for cold forming.
-Minimum values of yield strength and tensile strength are specified in the relevant product standard BS EN [4].
+A range of steel grades exists for strip steels suitable for cold forming, with minimum yield strength and tensile strength values as outlined in relevant standards BS EN -1-3[5].

-BS EN -1-3[5] tabulates values of basic yield strength fyb and ultimate tensile strength fu that are to be used as characteristic values in design.
+BS EN -1-3[5] presents basic yield strength fyb and ultimate tensile strength fu values for use in design.

 top]